flitsmeister/fake-smtp-server/README.md

   fake-smtp-server [OPTIONS] [ARGS]

 Options:
   -s, --smtp-port [NUMBER]  SMTP port to listen on (Default is 1025)
       --smtp-ip [IP]        IP Address to bind SMTP service to (Default is 0.0.0.0) -h, --http-port [NUMBER]  HTTP port to listen on (Default is 1080) --http-ip [IP]        IP Address to bind HTTP service to (Default is 0.0.0.0) -w, --whitelist STRING    Only accept e-mails from these adresses.
 Accepts multiple e-mails comma-separated -m, --max [NUMBER]        Max number of e-mails to keep (Default is 100) -a, --auth STRING         Enable Authentication
+      --secure              Enable Secure option (require SSL connection) --keystore STRING     Path to PKCS12 keystore used for Secure option or when using STARTTLS
+  -p, --passphrase STRING   Passphrase for PKCS12 private key
+      --smtpAuth STRING     Enable SMTP authentication.
+Accepts a comma-separated list of username:password pairs
+                            that are permitted.
+Setting this makes
+                            authentication required
       --headers             Enable headers in responses -k, --no-color            Omit color from output
       --debug               Show debug information
+  -c, --catch               Catch unanticipated errors

 ```

 ## Configure fake-smtp-server to run as a service at startup